solid/process/README.md

 ### Solid Panels

 Solid Panels are groups of individuals focused on a specific problem or domain relevant to Solid, with an aim to propose changes to the [Solid Specification](https://github.com/solid/specification).
 Domains may be technical, non-technical, or some combination of the two.
 For example, a Security Panel could focus on the evaluation and advancement of the Solid security model.
-Anyone may join a panel.
+Only members of the [W3C Solid Community Group](https://www.w3.org/community/solid/), which anyone may join, and which operates under the [W3C Community Contributor License Agreement](https://www.w3.org/community/about/agreements/cla/), may become a member of a Solid Panel.

 New panels may be proposed by submitting an issue to the [solid/process](https://github.com/solid/process) repository.
 Establishing a new panel requires the endorsement of at least one member of the [Editorial Team](https://github.com/orgs/solid/teams/editors).
 To receive endorsement, the proposed panel submission must include: